Page cover

 2D level editors

-If your engine already has a built-in 2D level editor, then use that.
-But if you're using a homemade engine or web-based framework, you'll need a standalone 2D level editor.
+If your engine already has a built-in 2D level editor, probably use that.
+But if you're using a homemade engine or web-based framework, you'll need a standalone 2D level editor - probably Tiled or LDtk.

 2D level editor